arnabdeypolimi/Image-classification-PyTorch-MLflow/README.md

 # Image-classification-PyTorch-MLflow

 The repository contain code for image classification using `PyTorch`.
 I have also used `MLflow` to track the experiments.
-The code is a modified version of the PyTorch [fine-tune](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html) tutorial.
 This code has added features like `MLflow`, Confustion matrix generation, prediction and model saving.

 This repository only contain the code for training the models.
 Data pre-processing and dataset creation code is not present in this repository but can be added in future on request.